Categories &

 statistics: tabulate (x)

-statistics: table = tabulate (x)
+statistics: tbl = tabulate (x)

-table = tabulate (x) returns the frequency table, table, as a numeric matrix when x is numeric and as a cell array otherwise.
-When an output argument is requested, tabulate does not print the frequency table in the command window.
+tbl = tabulate (x) returns the frequency table, tbl, as a numeric matrix when x is numeric and as a cell array otherwise.

 If x is numeric, any missing values (NaNs) are ignored.
+Similarly, undefined elements in categorical arrays and missing elements in string arrays are ignored.

 If all the elements of x are positive integers, then the frequency table includes 0 counts for the integers between 1 and max (x) that do not appear in x.